ronoevan/Final_Project/README.md

     - Interesting feature for lengths of cDNA and lengths of protein Amino acids
 ## **Reveal the bigger picture:**
      - Relate the data to the opportunity for hCov-19 genomic survelillance.
-     - Conclusion/Recommnedation about the prediction on it robustness of the prediction and if there are open questions.
+     - Conclusion/Recommnedation about the prediction on its robustness on the prediction and if there are open questions.
      - Conclusion.